LubosRemplik/.tmux-local/README.md

 1. There is bash script which is helping with `tmux attach` command,
 Go to `bin` directory and symlink `ln -s ~/.tmux-local/tat`

+1. Another executable scipt for copying=yanking text (vim) to clipboard over terminal with remote,
+Go to `bin` directory and symlink `ln -s ~/.tmux-local/yank`

 ## Cheat sheet

 To be added